 For the 2013 harvest, Mark looked to the other side of the valley and produced a Mt.
 Veeder Cabernet Sauvignon (his first ever Mt.
 Veeder Cabernet Sauvignon).

 You can find their wine locally at ACME Wine Shop in St. Helena, or at the famed resort Meadowood.
 Visit: www.howellatthemoonwine.com

 Note: Mark sold his original Howell Mountain Vineyard to Clif Family Winery a number of years ago.
+Possible no longer producing?
 This review has been identified as needing an update.